Cutaneous Horn: Causes, Diagnosis, Risk Factors, & Treatment

 - Although the exact cause of cutaneous horns is unknown, it is believed to develop from excessive keratin on the skin.
 In addition, cellular aging and photodamage are also assumed to cause cutaneous horns (2).

-- Sun exposure and old age are observed as the most common comorbidities in cases of cutaneous horns (2).
+- Sun exposure and old age are observed as the most common comorbiditiesi XA clinical term referring to other medical conditions that generally exist simultaneously in the presence of a particular disease. in cases of cutaneous horns (2).

 - Both men and women can develop cutaneous horns.
 However, men are more likely to develop a cancerous horn (3).